DomagojRatko/Learn-Rust/README.md

 ###### Future projects and repository updates.
 - [ ] Snake Game

-## How can I support?
-* You can fork the project and pull request improvements or mistakes, in code or comments that you find.

 ## QA
 ###### How should I use this?
 * Example how this repository can help you.